star

 expand_more

 Surveys measure emotional health and wellbeing by asking questions about the lives, circumstances, environment and experiences of your respondents.
 They typically ask things like "On a scale of 1-10, how happy are you with your school envionment?", "Are you happy with your social relationships at school?", "Do your friends give you help if you need it?" and "On ascale of 1-10, how happy do you feel going to school?"
+There are over 65 evidence-based surveys in our Resources section where you can download the questions to many of the most widely used surveys in schools.

 • How often should we run a wellbeing survey?